Why there is an allergy to cow's milk

 • lactase.

-As a rule, an allergy to cow's milk passesto 4-5 years.
-If parents are genetically predisposed to allergies, the child will also suffer from intolerance to certain proteins.
-With a rapid and sharp transition from breast milk to artificial, the baby's body does not have time to adapt.
-If the artificial mixture is not properly diluted, the concentration of allergenic proteins will be increased.
-Do not transfer the baby to artificial food after vaccinations, during cold or intestinal diseases.
-It is difficult for a small organism to cope with everything at once.
-If the baby does not have a special lactase enzyme, which processes milk sugar, the allergy also appears.
+As a rule, cow's milk allergy goes away.by 4-5 years.
+If the parents are genetically predisposed to allergies, the child will also suffer from intolerance to certain proteins.
+With a quick and abrupt transition from breast milk to artificial milk, the baby's body does not have time to adapt.
+If the artificial mixture is diluted incorrectly, the concentration of allergenic proteins will be increased.
+Do not transfer the baby to artificial feeding after vaccinations, during colds or intestinal diseases.
+It is difficult for a small body to cope with everything at once.
+If the baby's body lacks a special enzyme, lactase, which processes milk sugar, then an allergy also appears.

-How does the allergy to cow's milk protein appear?
+How does cow's milk protein allergy manifest itself in infants?

-Depending on the individual characteristics, the symptoms of allergy manifest themselves after a few hours or 2-3 days.
-Symptoms of allergy manifest themselves in various ways:
+Depending on individual characteristics, allergy symptoms appear after a few hours or after 2-3 days.
+Allergy signs manifest themselves in various ways:

 • Leather.
 Appears rash, peeling, edema, dermatitis and redness on the skin.
 Most often, the first symptoms appear on the face, forearms and buttocks.